 It is with considerable excitement and pride that PURM announces the formation of an Editorial Advisory Board for our publication.
 From day one, our goal has been to make PURM the preeminent journal for issues related to undergraduate research and mentoring, as well as an international leader in the discussion of these issues; the formation of this Board will assist us in achieving this goal.

-At present, PURM is well into its third year of publication, and I am very proud of how far we have come as a journal.
-Managing Editor Rebecca Pope-Ruark and I believe that PURM is well positioned for additional impactful growth within both the U.S. and international undergraduate research communities.
-To facilitate this growth, Rebecca and I determined that now is the perfect time to initiate and develop formal, long-term relationships with accomplished and long-standing members of the UR community; relationships that will provide us with meaningful guidance in PURM’s continued growth and development.
+We believe that PURM is well positioned for additional impactful growth within both the U.S. and international undergraduate research communities.
+To facilitate this growth, we determined that now is the perfect time to initiate and develop formal, long-term relationships with accomplished and long-standing members of the UR community; relationships that will provide us with meaningful guidance in PURM’s continued growth and development.
 To this end, we created the PURM Editorial Advisory Board, whose formal charge is: To provide advice to the editorial staff regarding journal content, development, and direction; assist in promoting the journal, increasing its visibility, and encouraging readership and submissions.

 Each of the five inaugural members of this Board (Drs.
 Grobman, Lunsford, Mateja, Sudhakaran, and Utter) was selected because of their notable professional records in the mentoring, scholarship, and administration of undergraduate research across a diverse set of disciplines (see individual bios below).
 In the coming months and years the collective wisdom, experience, and advice of this group will prove most valuable in guiding us toward our goal of making PURM a recognized international leader in the discussion of best practices in undergraduate research.